linode/docs/docs/applications/configuration-management/beginners-guide-to-salt/index.md

     salt `webserver1` state.apply webserver_setup

 This command applies the example `webserver_setup.sls` state to a minion named `webserver1`.
 When applying the state, the `.sls` suffix is not mentioned.
-All of the state declarations in the state file are applied.

 ### Salt Formulas